When we’re talking about soul, what do we actually mean by “soul”?

-So what I call Divine, our Divine consciousness, is Divine Beauty.
-It’s the only way I can find to even begin to describe our true essence, which, in truth, is ultimately beyond description.
+So what I call Divine, our Divine Consciousness, is Divine Beauty.
+It’s the only way I can find to even begin to describe our true essence.

-You may have heard it said that the consciousness, pure spiritual consciousness, is beyond description.
-Well, I could add something to that and say, it’s beyond description because the beauty of Divine consciousness, the beauty of our Divine soul essence is a beauty that is indescribable.
+You may have heard it said that Consciousness, pure Consciousness, is beyond description.
+Well, I could add something to that and say, it’s beyond description because the beauty of Divine consciousness, the beauty of our mutual Divine soul essence is an incredible beauty that is indescribable.

-There are no words that can even begin to really capture the immense beauty of who we are.
+There are no words that can even begin to really capture the immense beauty of who and what we truly are.
 All of us.
 Who we are.
-This consciousness that lies behind the facade of our physical forms.
+This Consciousness that lies behind the facade of our physical forms.

 Who you truly are is Divinely beautiful.

-A soul relationship is two beautiful souls coming together in human embodiment to grow in love together.
+A soulmate relationship is two beautiful souls coming together in human embodiment to grow in love together.
 To grow in appreciation of their mutual beauty.
-And to allow everything that is not beautiful within them to rise up to the surface and be cleared.
+And to allow everything that is not beautiful within them to rise up to the surface and be cleared, to be released.

 The power of Conscious Love, which emerges in a soulmate relationship, unveils within us every unbeautiful thought structure that was living in us.
 In our deep mind these unlovely, these unbeautiful, thought structures can stay alive from lifetime to lifetime.